 The KRS is exclusively available to Advisers:

-While advice must still be given by the Adviser to their client, the KRS looks to mitigate a degree of the Advisory Firm’s risk making recommendations in this space.
+While advice must still be given by the Adviser to their client, the KRS looks to assist Advisory Firms in making recommendations in this space.
 The KRS supports the Adviser’s advice with comprehensive due diligence, Manager and product selection, product reports, content for suitability letters, suitability checks, well diversified, whole of market recommendations, and ongoing monitoring – all with comprehensive and meaningful MiFID II reporting.

 The idea for KRS came about as a result of an attempt to build a “best principles advice” solution for the tax efficient market.
 The high-risk nature of tax efficient investments such as VCT, EIS, SEIS and Business Relief qualifying investments mean that advice on these investments is very rarely core advice to Advisers.
 There are not many Advisers who can afford to spend their entire working day on investment from this space, and yet the space is high risk and complicated; it requires an altogether different approach to traditional listed investments.